kej715/DtCyber/NOS2.8.7/README.md

 include special entries for NOS 2.8.7 hosts.
 These include an alias of the form:

 ```
-LOCALHOST_xx
+LOCALHOST_id
 ```

-where *xx* is the 2-character machine identifier (i.e., `MID` value in `CMRDECK`) of the respective NOS 2.8.7 system.
+where *id* is the 2-character machine identifier (i.e., `MID` value in `[CMRDECK]`) of the respective NOS 2.8.7 system.
 At least one entry in the system's TCPHOST file (or this [HOSTS] section) must include this special alias for the local NOS 2.8.7 system.
 This entry enables the NOS system to discover its own IP address.

-In addition, one entry in the TCPHOST file (or this [HOSTS] section) must include the special alias `STK`.
+In addition, one entry in the `TCPHOST` file (or this `[HOSTS]` section) must include the special alias `STK`.
 This enables the NOS 2.8.7 system to discover the IP address of the StorageTek tape server and RPC ONC port mapper.

-To enable the UMass Mailer to use the SMTP e-mail protocol for routing messages to other SMTP-based hosts, the TCPHOST file (or this [HOSTS] section) should also include one entry that has the special alias `mail-relay`.
+To enable the UMass Mailer to use the SMTP e-mail protocol for routing messages to other SMTP-based hosts, the `TCPHOST` file (or this `[HOSTS]` section) should also include one entry that has the special alias `mail-relay`.
 This informs the UMass Mailer where to send e-mail for SMTP-based hosts.
 It assumes that the machine with this alias is capable of relaying mail to other SMTP-based destinations.
 Typically, Unix hosts are capable of serving as SMTP mail relays.

 Example: